RetGal/Dayon/README.md

 # Dayon!
-Dayon! is a easy to use cross-platform remote assistance solution for family and friends.
+Dayon! is an easy to use, cross-platform remote assistance solution.

 It consists of two parts - one for the assistant and one for the assisted.
 Both are included in one package.